Alexander Utz

-Alexander Utz is a Chicago-based playwright and actor, as well as a co-founder and Artistic Director of Avalanche Theatre.
-His plays have been performed with The Plagiarists, Bower Theatre Ensemble, Three Brothers Theatre, the International Museum of Surgical Science, Otherworld Theatre, Benchmark Theatre, the Community Co-Op, Eclectic Full Contact Theatre, Three Cat Productions, and 5th Wall Productions.
-His plays Generation Red, Outpost, and Sunflowers are published through Next Stage Press.
-He was a Resident Playwright with Three Brothers Theatre from 2018-2020.
+Alexander Attea (formerly Utz) is a Chicago-based playwright and actor, as well as the Artistic Director of Avalanche Theatre.
+His plays have been developed and performed with Jackalope Theatre, Bramble Theatre, The Plagiarists, Platform Productions, Bower Theatre Ensemble, Three Brothers Theatre, the International Museum of Surgical Science, Illinois State University, Mississippi State University, Otherworld Theatre, Benchmark Theatre, and more.
+He was a member of the Jackalope Playwrights Lab in 2023 and a Resident Playwright with Three Brothers Theatre from 2018-2020.
 He received his BFA in Theatre Performance from Niagara University.

 Plays